Murder of Eliza Samudio: Flamengo

-The 1st Family Court of Barra da Tijuca, also decided that the Flamengo club should pay child support, and should deposit, every 5th of each month, 17.5% of the amount received by Bruno in addition to any labor sums that the athlete is entitled.
-The club, in turn, said it would not be possible, because Bruno's contract was suspended and he no longer received a salary.
+The 1st Family Court of Barra da Tijuca also decided that the Flamengo club should pay child support by depositing, on the 5th of each month, 17.5% of the amount received by Bruno in addition to any labor sums to which the athlete is entitled.
+The club, in turn, said that it would not be possible to respect such terms because Bruno's contract had been suspended and he was no longer drawing a salary.
 Flamengo appealed the decision.